L'ultimo amante

 L'ultimo amante (literally The Last Lover) is a 1955 Italian melodrama film directed by Mario Mattoli and starring Amedeo Nazzari and May Britt.
 It was a remake of Mattoli's 1942 film Nothing New Tonight.
 This version aptly concludes with the score of the famous prelude of La Traviata, by Giuseppe Verdi.

+Plot

+The police round up a group of prostitutes and bring them to the station.
+Reporter Cesare recognizes Maria among them; years earlier, when he was struggling with alcoholism, she had saved him, only to disappear right after.
+He decides to return the favor and tries to change her life, but the return of Giorgio, her pimp, thwarts his efforts.